jatkinson1000/AoC-2023/README.md

     Lost a lot of time in part 2 debugging code that was 'correct' before realising I need to replace `S`.
 Then did manually for solution before adding general function later.
 - Day 11 :sparkles: :sparkles:
   - Maps with 'expanding' distance.
 Part 2 required refactor after part 1 leads on a red herring. t ~ 1h.
 5th overall in RSE
+- Day 12 :sparkles: :sparkles:
+  - Part 2 was really hard.
+Had to get a hint to implement the dynamic programming aspect.
+A useful learning opportunity.

 ### What did I learn?